|15Five Check-in Benefits to Managers|

 Many companies are shifting away from outdated once-a-year performance reviews to forward thinking continuous feedback models– a large growth and development strategy that includes real time feedback, check-ins and 1-on-1s, performance reviews (that can include self, manager and 360* feedback), and engagement surveys.

 15Five provides continuous feedback through our weekly Check-in and 1-on-1 features, recognition through High Fives, as well as more comprehensive development conversations through our quarterly or semi-annual Best-Self Review.
-Our software is commonly paired with comprehensive engagement survey platforms like Culture Amp to gauge baseline engagement scores and track trends as employees grow and develop.
+Our software is commonly paired with comprehensive engagement survey platforms to gauge baseline engagement scores and track trends as employees grow and develop.

 Companies that have a strong performance review process but don’t have a strong Check-in practice will struggle to see meaningful increases in engagement and productivity.
 Why?
 Team members don’t want to wait for development conversations once a year.
 And managers don’t want to wait until their next engagement survey to know where their team members are struggling.
 Companies that continually focus on growth and development and regularly gauge employee morale through recurring and effective 1-on-1 conversations will be able to respond to employee challenges and triumphs in real time instead of only once each year.
 Team members should also know where they stand at all times through continuous feedback given in their Weekly Check-in and 1-on-1s so come review time, there should be no surprises!

 Avi Kluger and Angelo DeNisi conducted a meta-analysis, one of the best academic reviews on feedback, that shows a third of the time feedback doesn’t improve performance and can actually make things worse.
-According to Gallup, only 26% of employees strongly agree that the feedback they receive helps them do better work, and even less people, a mere 23%, strongly agree that their manager provides meaningful performance feedback to them.
+According to Gallup, only 26% of employees strongly agree that the feedback they receive helps them do better work, and even fewer people, a mere 23%, strongly agree that their manager provides meaningful performance feedback to them.
 When we read this research we became determined to design an employee feedback platform that works to improve performance.

 Research on positive leadership from Kim Cameron, professor at the University of Michigan, shows that regular Check-ins are a form of feedback intervention that can significantly improve morale, trust, and engagement as well as productivity and goal accomplishment.
 Gallup research shows that employees are three times more likely to be engaged at work if they have managers who hold regular meetings with them.
 When a manager regularly checks in with their employees to review progress, team members are more likely to believe they get paid fairly, more likely to stay with the company, and more than twice as likely to recommend the company to others as a great place to work.
 The graph below illustrates how recurring 1-on-1 meetings directly impact productivity: